LabKey/gradlePlugin/README.md

 ### 4.2.0-SNAPSHOT
 *Released*: TBD
-(Earliest compatible LabKey version: 24.10)
+(Earliest compatible LabKey version: 24.11)
+- Stop adding the standalone `distribution` file to distribution archives; the `distribution.properties` file now contains the distribution name and other properties used by the webapp.
+- Update all dependencies to the latest versions
+- Add `version` and `buildUrl` to `distribution.properties` file

 ### 4.1.0
 *Released*: 25 September 2024